AnonymouX47/term-image/docs/source/guide/concepts.rst

 emulators.

 .. note::
-   If none of the streams/files is a terminal device, then a warning is issued and dependent functionality is disabled.
+   If none of the streams/files is a TTY device, then a :py:class:`~term_image.exceptions.TermImageWarning` is issued and dependent functionality is disabled.

 .. _terminal-queries: